bbyars/mountebank/README.md

 There are a number of [command line options](https://www.mbtest.org/docs/commandLine) if you need to customize mountebank.

+All pre-release versions of mountebank are available with the `beta` [npm tag](https://www.npmjs.com/package/mountebank).
+No `beta` version is published unless it has passed all tests.

 ## Learn More

 After installing and running, view the docs in your browser at <http://localhost:2525>, or visit the